webforj/webforj-docs/docs/architecture/storage.md

 >- ***Security Considerations::*** While data is cleared at session end, it's still vulnerable to cross-site scripting (XSS) attacks during the session, similar to localStorage.

 :::success **Important**
-Also note laws e.g. GDPR Cookie Consent - GDPR Compliance laws when storing / reading key values from the storage
+Also note laws governing usage of webstorage e.g. GDPR Cookie Consent - GDPR Compliance , these may affect application usage if user decides to deny access
 :::